mathieudutour/pkce-proxy/README.md

 If the provider supports refreshing tokens and the endpoint to refresh tokens is different from `TOKEN_URL`, you can specify `REFRESH_TOKEN_URL`.

+If the provider expects the body of requests to be form encoded instead of JSON, you can set the `JSON_OR_FORM` to `"form"`.

 ## Running Locally

 ```sh